TritonDataCenter/rfd/rfd/0152/README.md

 +------------------------------+     +------------------------------+
 | CN1 NIC_TAG: "MANTA_RACK_100"|     | CN3 NIC_TAG: "MANTA_RACK_222"|
 +------------------------------+     +------------------------------+
 ```

 ### Admin Networks

 The "admin" network represents a special case.
-The CN uses iPXE and DHCP to
+Compute Nodes use iPXE and DHCP
-boot.
-Unfortuantely DHCPDISCOVER packets are broadcasted (255.255.255.255) and
+to boot.
+Unfortunately DHCPDISCOVER packets are broadcasted (255.255.255.255)
-routers will not forward broadcast packets.
-Therefore, in the case where CNs
+and routers will not forward broadcast packets.
+Therefore, in the case where
-are booted from within a rack separate from the AZ's HN, a DHCP relay is
+CNs are booted from within a rack separate from the AZ's HN, a DHCP relay is
 required.
-To satisify this requirement we plan to leverage DHCP option 82 (See
+To satisfy this requirement we plan to leverage DHCP option 82 (See
 RFC 3046).
 This option provides the ability to configure a "circuit id".

-This circuit id will be configured to specify a rack identifier in some form
+This circuit id will be configured to specify a rack identifier (noted above)
-which can be associated with either an RFD 117 network trait or a NAPI network
+which can be associated with NAPI network nictag.
+The nictag will then be passed as a parameter to NAPI along with the admin network pool UUID to provision a NIC for the booting CN.
-nictag(open question).
-This rack identifer will be used by the booter zone to
-determine which NAPI network in the admin network pool that the DHCP server
-(sdc-booter) should provision a NIC on.

 ```